La Dura Dura

-La Dura Dura is a 50 m sport climbing route on the limestone cliffs at Peramola, a village in Oliana, Spain.
+La Dura Dura is a 50 m sport climbing route on the multi-coloured limestone cliffs known as the Contrafort de Rumbau, which are part of the Roc de Rumbau mountain, that lies in Oliana, Spain.
 The route was bolted and developed by American climber Chris Sharma in 2009 who had almost given up believing he could climb it until a collaboration with Czech climber Adam Ondra led to Ondra climbing the route on 7 February 2013, followed by Sharma on 23 March 2013.